Back to posts

 Trickest is a tool for creating custom automated security workflows.
 It is unique in that it is both infinitely flexible and serverless.
 The functionality of Trickest can extend way beyond Attack Surface Management, but it is an excellent option for building custom ASM workflows for your organization.
 For an example of the power of Trickest, see our "Asset Inventory" GitHub repo, where we use Trickest to constantly perform reconnaissance on public bug bounty platforms, and publish the results.

-If you'd like to give Trickest a go - Register by filling out the form.
+If you'd like to give Trickest a go - Let's talk about your ASM needs - simply fill out the form.